owaits/ScreenMonkey.Help/start/UsingForAConcert.md

 Click the NDI video camera icon to start showing the live video.
 At this point the MC is on stage and about to begin talking to the audience and introduce the first group.
 When there is a close up shot of the MC you will want to display the lower third that will display their name.

 To display the lower third, click the text clip to present it.
 Because you assigned it to Layer 2 it is presented in front of the Live video feed so your audience sees both at the same time.
-To remove the lower click on 'Clear Layer 2'.
+To remove the lower third click on 'Clear Layer 2'.

-From here forward, you would just click the clips as you need them.
-For example, when the first group comes on stage, you would click their image to announce them.
+From here forward you would just click the clips as you need them.
+For example, when the first group comes on stage you would click their lower third text clip to announce them.
 As each performer receives a close up, you click their name to present the lower third.

 At the end of the concert there maybe more images to display and an additional music clip.
 These are presented in the same way.

 As you can hopefully see, it's really easy to present the content.
 Using Screen Monkey there was no need for locating the audio files, opening and playing them using a media player.
 No need to use something like a video switcher to change from presenting live video to images or images to live video.

 This topic presented one possible use of Screen Monkey.
 The intent was to provide an overview of how such a situation might unfold.
-As you may imagine, simplicity was the goal here.
-There are more efficient ways of working with Screen Monkey.
-For example, pre-assigning clips so that they appear on specific layers.
+As you may imagine, there are many ways of achieving a similar result.